Open-Source-Compliance/package-analysis/tools/automatization/Readme.md

     ```
     Note:

-    one can only once write his/her name in config file and change package_name (via -pn) everytime you run the scripts.
+    one can use config.yaml file to write his configuration or via command line .
 See example below

     ```
-    > python -m oss -c config.yaml -pn jQuery-MD5-2011.06.13
+    > python -m oss -yn BANANA -pn jQuery-MD5-2011.06.13

     ```